top of page

 1-2 tablespoons of finely chopped mint

 Put your prepared apples into a saucepan with the liquid and cook slowly until tender.
-While this is happening, chop the mint.

 Don’t be tempted to push it through the sieve or your jelly will be cloudy

-Measure the liquid into a saucepan and add 450g sugar for each 600ml of juice.
+While the juice from the apples is dripping into the bowl, finely chop the mint.
+Then measure the liquid into a saucepan and add 450g sugar for each 600ml of juice.
 Boil for 8-10 minutes and test for set.
+See my post on 'All you need to know about making jam' for instructions on how to do this.

 While mint jelly is perfect for your Sunday roast, I've also added it to my pea and mint soup for that extra hint of mint.